+Mix together equal parts sand and topsoil.
 Spread the sand and soil mixture between the flagstones, tamping or pressing it down very lightly, just enough to keep it in place.
 The mixture needs to remain loose enough to allow good drainage and the roots of the new plantings to spread easily.

 Water the plants regularly, keeping the soil constantly moist, until the plants are well established.